sergeypevniy/cv/README.md

 <br>

 ## Summary
-Java Software Engineer having 6 years of expirience in IT industry.
+Java Software Engineer having 6 years of experience in IT industry.
 Worked on multiple completely different projects in financial, cryptocurrency and copyright domains.
 Able to work independently and as a team member in a dynamic software development environment.
 Has deep knowledge of the object-oriented paradigm.
 Highly interested in developing WEB applications for various purposes.
 Participated in the project development using Spring Framework.

 ## Skills